mstachowsky/Klein-Clientside/README.md

 ### Any other lines are intepreted as text

 Any other lines that do not begin with a directive are interpreted as pure HTML text and are inserted into `<span>` elements.

+Within any text line, you may bold or italicize (or both) using standard Markdown syntax.
+Double asterisks `**` will bold, single will italicize, and triple will bold/italic.